Baku, 30 May 2013

 Your Excellency Dr. Abdulaziz Otthman Altwajiri, Director General of ISESCO,

 Your Excellencies, Heads of State and Government, Ministers of Culture and Tourism,

 Dear colleagues and friends,

-It is a great honor for me, in my capacity as UN High Representative of the Alliance of Civilizations, to address this second Forum on Intercultural Dialogue in this beautiful Baku.
+It is a great honor for me, in my capacity as High Representative of the United Nations Alliance of Civilizations, to address this second Forum on Intercultural Dialogue in this beautiful Baku.